 Design redefines the marijuana experience

-Contemporary brands have made efforts to redesign the experience of cannabis: from sleek dispensaries to elegant objects, these are the names to look out for
+Contemporary brands have made efforts to redesign the experience of marijuana: on 4/20, we select the names to look out for, from sleek dispensaries to elegant objects

 Summerland Ceramics was founded with a mission to ‘change the way we think about bongs and to promote a cleaner, more sustainable way to smoke’.
 The San Francisco-based brand is now introducing the new sculptural Blue Lake bong, hand-crafted and glazed in a distinctive ultramarine blue glaze.
 As other Summerland bongs, the new Blue Lake series is available in three shapes and sizes, and it is designed to offer a safe experience, avoiding the smoke and ash resulting from pipe use.
 The company’s small-batch production is entirely made by hand in Northern California, using local clay to create functional and beautiful pieces.